 “They want space.
 They want open space.
 I mean, Nashville is a growing and changing place, and this is an area that is very close to town.
 I should think would become more and more popular place to live.
 This is 40 years … I mean, 40 years.”

-The new Belmont proposal would extend Belmont’s total use of Edgehill’s public land to at least around 60 years.
+The current Rose Park bill would extend Belmont’s total use of Edgehill’s public land to at least around 60 years.

 There is also a spectrum of options in between.

-Unfortunately, Belmont’s current determination to expand (and extend by at least two decades) its use of Edgehill’s public land confirms the warning of Reverend Barnes and others.
+Unfortunately, Belmont’s current determination to expand its use of Edgehill’s public land confirms the warning of Reverend Barnes and others.
 The means by which it has attempted to do this also betray the trust of those who believed that Belmont’s ambitions could be limited by the terms of the 2007 lease agreement.

 The leasing of scarce public park to a private religious institution was already a dangerous precedent for a growing and religiously diverse city in 2007.
 Leasing adjacent property for a Belmont athletics building with private, religiously exclusive offices would risk the permanent establishment of Belmont in the park and create an even worse precedent for Nashville.